Generic name: amoxicillin, clarithromycin, and lansoprazole [ a-MOX-i-SIL-in, kla-RITH-roe-MYE-sin, LAN-soe-PRA-zole ]

 you have had a severe allergic reaction to a cephalosporin antibiotic such as cefdinir, cefprozil, cefuroxime, cephalexin, Duricef, Omnicef, Cefzil, Keflex, Spectracef, and others.

-Some medicines can cause unwanted or dangerous effects when used with amoxicillin, clarithromycin, and lansoprazole.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Some medicines can cause unwanted or dangerous effects when used with Prevpac.
+Your doctor may change your treatment plan if you also use:

 colchicine (if you also have liver or kidney disease);